smfm-project/sen2mosaic/docs/setup.rst

 sen2cor is an ESA program to perform atmospheric correction and cloud masking of Sentinel-2 level 1C images.
 It generates a new file containing bottom of atmosphere reflectance values and a cloud mask.

-For further details and up-to-date installation instructions, see [http://step.esa.int/main/third-party-plugins-2/sen2cor/](http://step.esa.int/main/third-party-plugins-2/sen2cor/).
+For further details and up-to-date installation instructions, see the `sen2cor website <http://step.esa.int/main/third-party-plugins-2/sen2cor/>`_.

 At the time of writing, sen2cor can be installed using the following commands. sen2cor must be installed after Anaconda Python.
 Open a terminal window, change directory to the location you'd like sen2cor to be installed, and run the following commands: